-Our draft Modern Slavery Policy reiterates to our staff the importance of all subcontractors and suppliers sharing our values.
-We have also drafted a Supplier Code of Conduct which is centred specifically around modern slavery issues.
-The purpose of this document will be to communicate our expectations to our suppliers, add to our due diligence avenues, educate and raise awareness, and provide us with further options when we're taking action to address our own risks.
+Our Modern Slavery Policy reiterates to our staff the importance of all subcontractors and suppliers sharing our values.
+We have also executed a Supplier Code of Conduct which is centred specifically around modern slavery issues.
+The purpose of this document is to communicate our expectations to our suppliers, add to our due diligence avenues, educate and raise awareness, and provide us with further options when we're taking action to address our own risks.
 We are also preparing correspondence to commence conversations with our suppliers regarding modern slavery with a view to building upon our journey.
 As we progress this dialogue, we will increase the opportunities to assess effectiveness in this space.

-We are also in the process of considering how to roll out a specific modern slavery questionnaire.
-We have drafted a lengthy detailed questionnaire that specifically speaks to modern slavery issues.
-It is a robust document, and we are in the process of considering how best to utilise it to help us further understand where our risks lie and in a way that allows us to continually assess our effectiveness.
+We have developed internal policy specific to our modern slavery questionnaire.
+We have executed a lengthy detailed questionnaire that specifically speaks to modern slavery issues.
+It is a robust document, and we seek to continually explore and consider how best to utilise it to help us further understand where our risks lie and in a way that allows us to continually assess our effectiveness.

-Through our contracts with suppliers, we are in the process of strengthening our existing modern slavery clauses.
+Through our contracts with suppliers, we continue to seek to strengthen our existing modern slavery clauses.
 We have prepared precedent contract clauses that speak specifically to modern slavery to add contractual weight to our supplier code of conduct.
-We have not yet rolled out these clauses and are in discussions with external experts about how best to quickly put in place some modern slavery clause protections.
+We continue discussions with external experts about how best to build best practice to continually update and put in place some modern slavery clause protections.